Forecasting Propagation

 So at any specified time, you can identify which frequencies will likely support communication between the specified locations: they are bounded on the low-end by the black curve, and on the high-end by the statistical range between the blue and red curves.
 You can use the green curve as a kind of "expected MUF" curve; if you're an optimist, use the red curve for this purpose.

-To make it easier to see what ham bands are open when, uncheck the Plot Critical Frequencies box and check Show Open Bands.
-Horizontal lines represent ham bands lying between the LUF and statistical MUF.
+To make it easier to see what ham bands are open when, uncheck the Plot Critical Frequencies box and check the Show Open Bands box.
+Horizontal lines represent enabled ham bands lying between the LUF and statistical MUF.
 The thickest lines indicates openings based on the 90% confidence MUF (the blue curve), and the thinnest lines indicate openings based on the 10% confidence MUF (the red curve).

 Online Help Index